nominal-io/nominal-streaming/README.md

 ## Full example: streaming from memory to Nominal Core

-In this simplest case, we want to stream some values from memory in a [Nominal Dataset](https://docs.nominal.io/core/sdk/python-client/streaming/overview#streaming-data-to-a-dataset).
+In this simplest case, we want to stream some values from memory into a [Nominal Dataset](https://docs.nominal.io/core/sdk/python-client/streaming/overview#streaming-data-to-a-dataset).

+Note that the `NominalCoreConsumer` requires the async [Tokio runtime](https://tokio.rs/).

 ```rust
 use nominal_streaming::prelude::*;